Monica Puig: Junior years

-2011: Junior Grand Slam finals in Melbourne and Roland Garros
+2011: Australian and French junior major finals

-In January, Puig won the Loy Yang Traralgon International defeating Yulia Putintseva of Russia.
+In January, she won the Traralgon International defeating Yulia Putintseva of Russia.
 Puig was also in the juniors event of the Australian Open.
 She qualified for the final but lost to Belgian An-Sophie Mestach.
 On February 20, Puig won the singles title in Surprise, Arizona defeating Lenka Wienerová, in straight sets.

-Puig received a wildcard into the qualifying draw of the Indian Wells Open.
-She defeated Anne Keothavong in the first round but was then knocked out by Sorana Cîrstea, in three sets.
+She received a wildcard into the qualifying of the Indian Wells Open and defeated Anne Keothavong in the first round but was then knocked out by Sorana Cîrstea, in three sets.

 In the juniors event of the French Open, she also qualified for the final but lost to Tunisian Ons Jabeur.

-Puig won the silver medal at the Pan American Games after defeating Christina McHale of the United States to advance to the gold medal round.
+Puig won the silver medal at the Pan American Games, defeating Christina McHale of the United States to advance to the gold medal round.
 She lost to Irina Falconi of the United States in the final.

 2012: Reaching the top 200

 In January 2012, Puig entered the Auckland Open, ranked 213 in the world, and won the first and second round of qualifying matches, but lost in the last round to the No. 145 in the world, Karolína Plíšková.
 On 16 January, she entered the Australian Open qualifying draw ranked 209, and lost in the second round to Kirsten Flipkens.
 At the $25k Andrézieux-Bouthéon tournament, she won two qualifying matches but lost in the first round to Magda Linette of Poland.

 In the following month, Puig played on the qualifying draw of two WTA Tour events, in Bogotá and Monterrey, without being able to get past the first round of the main draw.
 She received a wildcard to play in the Indian Wells Open qualifying draw, but, in the second round, lost to world No. 66, Eleni Daniilidou.
 Her breakthrough came when she reached the final of the Poza Rica $25k tournament unseeded.
 The last two matches prior to the final included wins against tournament seeds No. 4 and 1, although she lost to second seed Yaroslava Shvedova.

-The second breakthrough of 2012 occurred when she won the first $50k tournament of her career at Joué-lès-Tours, France.
+The second breakthrough of 2012 occurred when she won the first $50k event of her career at Joué-lès-Tours, France.
 Puig opened the first round by eliminating the top-seed and world ranked 87, Alexandra Panova.
 In the semifinals, she defeated An-Sophie Mestach, the same opponent to whom she lost in the 2011 Australian Open junior final.

 2013: Entering the top 100

 Puig began her season at the Brisbane International.
 After coming through qualifying, she reached the second round where she lost to fourth seed Angelique Kerber.
 At the Australian Open, Puig was defeated in the first round of qualifying by Wang Qiang.

-In Paris at the WTA indoor event, Puig lost in the final round of qualifying to Stefanie Vögele.
-Seeded eighth at the $100k Midland Classic, Puig reached the semifinal where she was defeated by top seed and eventual champion, Lauren Davis.
+At the WTA indoor event in Paris, Puig lost in the final round of qualifying to Stefanie Vögele.
+Seeded eighth at the $100k Midland Tennis Classic, Puig reached the semifinal where she was defeated by top seed and eventual champion, Lauren Davis.